chain4travel/camino-docs/docs/faq/glossary.md

 Serves as a human-readable representation of an associated cryptographic key or seed.
-In the case of the Camino Network, key phrases consist of a specific sequence of 24 words carefully selected from a predefined word list.
+In the case of the Camino Network, key phrases consist of a specific sequence of 24 words, carefully selected from a predefined word list.

 The purpose of a key phrase is to simplify the process of backing up, storing, and recovering cryptographic keys.
 It offers a user-friendly and easily understandable